lime45/poe_folk/README.md

 Go to https://github.com/lime45/poe_folk/releases and download setup.exe
 and COM.Port.Notify.msi

 Run setup.exe to install on your computer.
-That's it!
+When it is installed, the executable be (roughly) here: C:\Program Files (x86)\lime45\COM Port Notify